 Applying the "five finger discount" to an item in a retail store is considered a misdemeanor crime and sometimes even a felony, depending on the value of the item.
 If you have been accused of shoplifting or retail theft, a surprisingly harsh amount of penalties could be lined up for you if you are convicted.
 Contact Masella Law Firm, P.A. and speak to our Columbia criminal defense attorneys about your legal options today.

-Shoplifting Penalties in South Carolina
+What Constitutes Shoplifting in South carolina?

 Depriving a merchant of their product or the full value of their product at point of sale is considered shoplifting by South Carolina legal definitions.